jonburdon/race-hub/README.md

 ### NB need bulk data import using fixtures for news sets of results, clubs etc:
 NB: Fixtures have not been used to upload bulk product data so import of results data etc.

+NB: Heroku login ipaddress mismatch error: Use `heroku login -i` to login from terminal rather than opening browser